giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 - the data required for sectional and structural analysis.

 This section-generating representation is called a **Continuous Section Field (CSF)**.

-The continuous field is the structural description of the member.
-Individual sections, sectional properties, and solver inputs are derived from it only at the elevations required by the analysis.

 ---